Employment Discrimination, Harassment, Whistleblower Protection Act And Retaliation Prevention

 Today’s diverse workforce provides businesses with new perspectives and even new challenges.
 Employers are tasked with maintaining a fair and safe work environment and protecting their assets and interests.
-As an established workplace law firm, HR Law PRO is a powerful ally, helping businesses navigate the complex issues of employment discrimination, sexual harassment, whistleblower, and retaliation claims.
-Federal, state, and local laws provide protection against employee discrimination based on race, national origin, sex, age, religion, and disability.
-HR Law PRO has extensive experience with a myriad of laws governing the workplace, including Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, the Equal Pay Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act of 1990, the Family and Medical Leave Act of 1993, the Fair Labor Standards Act, the WARN Act and many others.
+As an established workplace law firm, Approved Dispute Resolution is a powerful ally, helping businesses navigate the complex issues of employment discrimination, sexual harassment, whistleblower, and retaliation claims.
+Federal, state and local laws provide protection against employee discrimination based on race, national origin, sex, age, religion, and disability.
+Approved Dispute Resolution has extensive experience with a myriad of laws governing the workplace, including Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, the Equal Pay Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act of 1990, the Family and Medical Leave Act of 1993, the Fair Labor Standards Act, the WARN Act and many others.
 Our experienced attorneys are available to offer counsel on how your business can develop strategies to prevent discrimination, harassment, and retaliation in the workplace.
 We accomplish this by drafting and reviewing employee handbooks and employment policies, and by providing employee diversity, harassment, and sensitivity training.
 We can also conduct investigations of employee complaints and company practices to ensure compliance with the law.

-In the event of an employment discrimination, harassment, whistleblower or retaliation claim, HR Law PRO has the experience and resources to represent and defend employers through the United States.
+In the event of an employment discrimination, harassment, whistleblower or retaliation claim, Approved Dispute Resolution has the experience and resources necessary to represent and defend employers throughout the United States.
 We recognize the burden of a drawn-out lawsuit, and our goal is always for a quick resolution.
-However, when litigation is unavoidable, you can be confident that your employment discrimination, harassment, whistleblower, and retaliation cases are always in the most capable hands with HR Law PRO.
+However, when litigation is unavoidable, you can be confident that your employment discrimination, harassment, whistleblower, and retaliation cases are always in the most capable hands with Approved Dispute Resolution.

 Sexual harassment lawsuits may be filed in Florida for a number of claims, such as unwanted sexual advances, offering employment benefits for sexual favors, and other forms of verbal, physical, and visual harassment.
 Both genders may file sexual harassment claims, and the parties are not required to be of the opposite sex.